osrf-migration/swarm-wiki/Tutorial_2-Velocity_Control.md

         gazebo worlds/ground_simple_2.world --verbose

-You should see the robots moving in a circle.
+You should see two robots moving in a circle.